mbzadegan/ArchLinux-DragonflyBSD-Qemu/ArchLinux.md

-# Preparing Bare Installed Arch Linux for HPC and Multi-thread Programming
+# Preparing Bare Installed Arch-Linux for HPC and Multi-thread Programming

 This guide provides the steps to configure your Arch Linux system for high-performance computation (HPC) and multi-thread programming.